top of page

 • pave the way for the young generations

-Quality of teachers is the most important factor in deaf students' success.
-Schinarakis' teachers believe that all deaf students can excel.
-They use their classrooms as labs to prepare deaf students to become great thinkers by creating a rich, supportive and dynamic environment in which they can spark the fire of wonder and inquiry.
+The quality of teachers is the most important factor in deaf students' success.
+With the right training and support, teachers believe that all deaf students can excel.
+They use their classrooms as labs where Deaf students are challenged to think deeply, explore ideas, and develop curiosity through a rich, supportive, and dynamic learning environment.

 • passion for teaching deaf students